Arkansas Healthcare Fraud Defense Lawyer

 If you find yourself asking these questions, you are not alone.
 With increasing frequency, the DOJ, OIG, and other federal agencies such as the Drug Enforcement Administration (DEA), the Federal Bureau of Investigation (FBI), and the Internal Revenue Service (IRS), are targeting healthcare providers for a broad range of fraud-related offenses.
 This uptick in enforcement efforts is largely attributable to three main factors: (i) the federal government’s increased reliance on data analysis to examine healthcare providers’ program (Medicare, Medicaid, Tricare, and Department of Labor (DOL)) billing practices; (ii) the financial incentive audit contractors (such as Zone Program Integrity Contractors (ZPICs)) have to allege fraudulent billing practices; and, (iii) the financial incentives available to whistleblowers who report alleged fraudulent billing practices to the DOJ.

 But, regardless of why your business or practice is under investigation, the potential outcomes are the same.
 If you do nothing, at a minimum, you are likely to face recoupments, civil fines, and pre-payment review of future claims.
-Worst case, you could be charged with criminal healthcare fraud and an Arkansas healthcare fraud defense attorney can help you, as you could be faced with loss of your professional license, program exclusion, and the prospect of years of federal incarceration.
+Worst case, you could be charged with criminal healthcare fraud and an Arkansas healthcare fraud defense attorney can help you, as you could be faced with the loss of your professional license, program exclusion, and the prospect of years of federal incarceration.

 Meet Our Arkansas Federal Healthcare Fraud Defense Lawyers